TomCan/SoundTouchApi/README.md

 - GET + POST /volume
 - GET /getZone
 - POST /setZone
+- GET + POST /base
+- GET /baseCapabilities
+- GET /sources
+- GET /presets

 Hopefully in the near future (completion of these commands will mark the first non-beta release)
-- GET + POST /base
-- GET + POST /baseCapabilities
+- POST /baseCapabilities (if I figure this one out, API documentation is a bit strange)
 - POST /addZoneSlave
 - POST /removeZoneSlave
-- GET /sources
-- GET /presets

 In the more distant future
 - Implement Discovery services to locate units